Our work: Headstones

 Please be inspired by these unique, hand carved headstones.
 All of our headstones are entirely hand made, therefore anything is possible.

 Why by hand?
 Because it is slow and precise.
-The stages are worked with great care.
-We have yet to be introduced to a machine capable not only of the great precision required, but possessing the ability to slightly distort a letter to improve the letter spacing.
-Hand carved lettering will always have life, energy and versatility.
+The stages of creating a headstone are worked with great care.
+We have yet to be introduced to a machine capable not only of the great precision required but possessing the ability to slightly distort a letter to improve the letter spacing.
+Hand-carved lettering will always have life, energy, and versatility.
 The quiet mallet and chisel are infinitely more precise than machinery and letter spacing and letterforms are judged by eye, not by computers or rulers.
-A letter cutter is both a craftsman and an artist; each piece of work produced in the workshop must be flawless, beautiful and unique.
+A letter cutter is both a craftsman and an artist; each headstone produced in the workshop must be flawless, beautiful and unique.

 We work closely with you to understand your wishes and involve you at all stages of the work. read about commissioning